 1) Analysis of the Tumour-Specific Immune Response

 By using HLA class I tetramers, he and his colleagues gained an understanding of the tumour-specific immune response, and were able to show that in some patients with metastatic melanoma, there are expanded populations of tumour-specific cytotoxic T lymphocytes.

-We have recently started a research programme focused on the role of the tumour micro-environment in suppressing tumour-specific immune responses.
+A recent research programme focused on the role of the tumour micro-environment in suppressing tumour-specific immune responses.
 The results of the studies demonstrated the ability of invariant NKT cells to modulate the phenotype of Il-10 secreting myeloid cells in a large proportion of melanoma patients.
 These cells suppress proliferation and activity of tumour-specific T cell responses (De Santo et al. 2010).
 More recently, he and his colleagues extended these results by demonstrating: i) the ability of tumours to up-regulate a novel tryptophan specific transporter to survive in a low nutrients microenvironment (Silk et al. 2011); ii) secretion of arginase II by a large proportion of AML blasts, which significantly hampers T cell and haematopoietic stem cell proliferation (Mussai et al., Blood 2013); In addition, his group initiated a programme to study how tissue stroma can modulate the expression of tissue homing receptors.
 It is known that the production of retinoic acid (RA) by dendritic cells (DCs) is critical for driving the development of gut-tropic immune responses; however, the factors that regulate RA synthesis by DCs remain poorly defined.
-We have recently demonstrated the role of prostaglandin E2 (PGE2) in blocking the expression of the retinal dehydrogenases (RALDH), the enzymes responsible for converting vitamin A into RA, and abrogating their ability to induce CCR9 expression upon T cell priming (Stock et al. 2011).
+He and his colleaguees have recently demonstrated the role of prostaglandin E2 (PGE2) in blocking the expression of the retinal dehydrogenases (RALDH), the enzymes responsible for converting vitamin A into RA, and abrogating their ability to induce CCR9 expression upon T cell priming (Stock et al. 2011).

 2) Structural, Kinetic and Functional Analyses of iNKT Cell Activation